-ask people what they think about the service and make improvements based on these ideas provide information in different ways - this will suit a range of communication needs explain who can use the service, how to join and how to leave explain if you need to wait before you can use the service
+ask people what they think about the service and make improvements based on these ideas provide information in different ways - this will suit a range of communication needs

+- explain who can use the service, how to join and how to leave - explain if you need to wait before you can use the service

-• if you can't use their service, they should explain why.
+- offer other options if you can't use their service - this might include a referral to another service - if you can't use their service, they should explain why.

-Standard 6: Service Management Disability services should be managed well.
+Standard 6: Service Management

+Disability services should be managed well.